Many people have questions about clinical research. Here is an overview of Meridien Research’s frequently asked questions

 Do I need medical insurance to participate in any of your studies?

-No medical insurance is necessary to participate in any Meridien clinical studies.
+No medical insurance is necessary to participate in any Meridien medical or mental health clinical studies.
 If accepted for the trial, participants are provided study medication and are closely monitored by Meridien’s medical doctors and staff.

 Will my insurance be billed for my participation?